 Real Idahoans Give Advice To Visitors And New Residents

-In fact, all I though I knew about Idaho before moving here was there are potatoes and I-15 southbound is how you get out of the state.
-So, what advice would you give to someone coming for a visit or to relocate - other than to stay away?
+In fact, all I thought I knew about Idaho before moving here was there are potatoes and I-15 southbound is how you get out of the state.
+So, what advice would you give to someone coming for a visit or relocation - other than to stay away?

 At Conde Nast Traveler they put together a video full of advice for fitting in like a local in any state.
 For Idaho we only get a quick moment, because we are so easy to get along with it doesn't take much to feel welcome here.
 The local advice given was simply 'and Wrangler jeans.'
 Yep, that's it.
 No mention or jokes about potatoes